technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 05/Lab 05.md

 4. Set the following parameters for the **description** and **when the tool should be used**.

-     Disable General Knowledge
+    **Description** - +++Uploads a Resume when instructed.
+STRICT RULE: Only call this tool when referenced in the form "Resume Upload" and there are Attachments+++

+    **Additional details** →** When this tool may be used** - only when referenced by topics or agents

     ![](./media/image41.png)

     **Note:** This description tells the agent when it should call this tool.
 Notice the use of "strict rule" in the description.
 This gives a way to provide additional guardrails on when the tool should be used,  in this case, only if there are attachments and the context of the conversation is a resume upload.
 Choosing when this tool can be used is important as well.
 Since we are building a multi-agent system and we have a child agent, we want to be sure this tool is ONLY called in the child agent, not the main agent.
 Setting tha value to "only when referenced by topics or agents" ensure this.

-5. Scroll down to the inputs section and select **Add Input** to add the following inputs:
+6. Scroll down to the inputs section and select **Add Input** to add the following inputs:

-     Disable General Knowledge
+    Inputs → Add Input - **contentBytes**

+    Inputs → Add Input - name

     ![](./media/image42.png)

-6. Now we need to set the properties of the inputs.
+8. Now we need to set the properties of the inputs.
 We'll start with the **contentBytes** input which will store the actual resume file.
     Select **Custom value** from the **Fill using** dropdown next to the **contentBytes** input.
 In the **Value** property, select